 For more than 30 years, Charitable Choices has been helping charities raise more money in the federal government's charity drive, the Combined Federal Campaign (CFC).

-We produce and distribute three guides to CFC charities.
+We produce and distribute guides to CFC charities.
 We also reach military personnel through our Military Insert.
-Our page in The Washington Post's Giving Tuesday special section reaches both thousands of DC-area CFC donors as well as a total of nearly 140,000 Post subscribers, 79% of whom have donated in the past year.
+Our page in The Washington Post's Giving Tuesday special section reaches both thousands of DC-area CFC donors as well as a total of more than 122,000 Post subscribers, 79% of whom have donated in the past year.
 Our website gives charities a chance to tell potential donors what they do and why their work needs support.

-No one else reaches anywhere near the number of potential CFC donors that printed materials reach: more than 619,000 in 2023.
+No one else reaches anywhere near the number of potential CFC donors that our printed materials reach: more than 678,000 in 2024.
 Our Distribution Summary shows how we did this.
 Our Distribution Overview explains why our distribution -- much of it done by hand directly to federal and military employees -- is so effective.
 Our Impact Report summarizes the data that show how effective being part of Charitiable Choices can be.

 - In each guide, in addition to their listing, charities can add display ads or charity stories.
 Charities can also be part of our "Why should I support your work?" pages.
 Each charity gets up to 75 words to answer this question, plus their taglines, logos, small photo and CFC number.
 This allows charities to explain why their work is so important and needs support.